 Here is a brief overview of the ingredients you will need to make this slow cooker sausage casserole.
 To find out how to make it allergy-friendly, simply scroll down to the section below this one.

-- Sausages - For the sausages, I recommend using good-quality ones with a high meat content for the best flavour.
-Pork sausages work brilliantly, as they do in this one-pan sausage traybake, but you can swap for chicken or even veggie sausages if you prefer.
+- Sausages - I like to use good-quality ones with a high meat content as they give the best flavour.
+Pork sausages work really well (like in my one pan sausage traybake), but you can easily swap them for chicken or even veggie sausages if that's what you prefer.

-Chopped Tinned Tomatoes - Try and buy the best quality tinned tomatoes that you can, you will notice the difference.
+- Chopped Tinned Tomatoes - Try to buy the best quality tinned tomatoes that you can; you will notice the difference.

-Vegetables - I have used carrots, potatoes, onion and garlic.
-Any white potato will work, or you could also use sweet potato if you prefer.
+- Vegetables - I have used carrots, potatoes, onions and garlic.
+Any white potato will work, or you could also use a sweet potato if you prefer.

-Vegetable Stock - This is used to give a little more sauce to the casserole and add flavour.
-I use Knorr Stock pots as they are gluten free.
-Be aware that the vegetable stock does contain celery.
-You can also use chicken stock if you prefer.
+- Vegetable Stock - This is used to give a little more sauce to the casserole and add flavour.

 See the recipe card for full information on ingredients and quantities.